History of whaling: Southern whale fishery

 The Southern fishery was launched when Samuel Enderby, along with Alexander Champion and John St Barbe, using American vessels and crews, sent out twelve whaleships in 1776.
 In 1786, the Triumph was the first British whaler to be sent east of the Cape of Good Hope, and in 1788, the whaler Emilia was sent west around Cape Horn into the Pacific Ocean to become the first ship of any nation to conduct whaling operations in the Southern Ocean.
 Emilia returned to London in 1790 with a cargo of 139 tons of whale oil.
 The first sperm whale killed in the Southern fishery was taken off the coast of Chile on 3 March 1789.

 In 1784 the British had 15 whaleships in the southern fishery, all from London.
 Between 1793 and 1799 there was an average of 60 vessels in the trade, increasing to 72 in 1800–1809.
 The first sperm whale off the coast of New South Wales, Australia, was taken by the ship Britannia (Commander Thomas Melvill) in October 1791.

 In 1819 the British whaler Syren, under Frederick Coffin of Nantucket, sailed to the coastal waters of Japan.
 She returned to London on 21 April 1822, with 346 tons of whale oil.
 By 1825 the British had 24 vessels there.

 The number of vessels being fitted out annually for the southern fishery declined from 68 in 1820 to 31 in 1824.
 In 1825, there were 90 ships in the southern fishery, but by 1835 it had dwindled to 61 and by 1843 only 9 vessels left for the southern fishery.
 In 1859 the trade from London ended.

-Antarctic whaling

-The shore stations on the island of South Georgia were at the center of the Antarctic whaling industry from its beginnings in 1904 until the late 1920s when pelagic whaling increased.
-The activity on the island remained substantial until around 1960, when Norwegian–British Antarctic whaling came to an end.